Philosophy - Bachelor of Arts

 Philosophy of Sex and Sexuality

-This course offers a philosophical analysis of human sexuality.
-On top of providing an overview of human sexuality as it has been treated in classic works of philosophy, it also looks at the treatment of sexuality in contemporary philosophy.
-Topics may include gender and oppression, the legitimacy of consent, the politics of sexual relations/interactions, sexuality and embodiment, the morality of seduction, genealogy and sexuality, and the character of heteronormativity and ‘perversion'.
+This course examines the philosophy of sex and sexuality.
+This course may examine classic or contemporary works, while providing a close reading of at least 3 primary texts in the area.
+Topics may include gender and oppression, sexual difference, the metaphysics of desire, the legitimacy of consent, the politics of sexual relations/interactions, sexuality and embodiment, the morality of seduction, genealogy and sexuality, and the character of heteronormativity and ‘perversion'.

 Prerequisites: A minimum grade of C- in 3 credits of 200-level PHIL courses.